qrush/motion-settings-bundle/README.md

 This should now add a `Settings.bundle` folder into your `resources` directory.
 Make sure to commit it!
 If you ever change the data in the `Settings.setup` block, it will be re-built on the next `rake` run.

+## TODO

+* Make `options` entry work
+* Add a big chunk of text, like licensing info
+* Add a custom label, "Settings for Blah"
+* Don't re-create files every time

 ## Contributing

+I couldn't figure out how to test this automatically.
+Run `bundle` to get the gems you need, and then `rake` to generate a RubyMotion app in the iOS simulator, and then open the Settings app.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)